-- The email does not bounce back with an error message in your email client.
+- The emails do not bounce back in your email client with an error message.

-- Log into Mailgun.
-Navigate to Logs.
-Both a “Routed” log and a “Stored” log should be present, each showing the subject line of your test email.
+- Log into Mailgun and navigate to Logs.
+Both a “Routed” log and a “Stored” log should be present, each showing the subject lines of your test emails.

 Do More with Mailgun

 The transactional aspect of Mailgun allows for some sophisticated use cases.
 In our documentation, we summarize email functionality by saying that emails sent to “aACE@mg.yourdomain.com” will download into aACE.
 This is a simplification.
 In fact, an email sent to any address on the sub-domain (e.g. email@example.com) will download into aACE.

 This provides the foundation for a fairly powerful customization: the local-part of the email (i.e. the part before the @ symbol) can be programmed to trigger an event in aACE (e.g. firstname.lastname@example.org or email@example.com).
 The local-part can tell aACE what action to perform, while the body of the email can provide the content for that action.